Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 E. Writing common names.

-but I capitalize both words since they are proper nouns:
+I am definitely in a botanical minority; I capitalize the first letter of both words since they are proper nouns:

 Eastern Cottonwood